TanzeelAbbas/Cotton_Plant_Disease_Detector_Mobile_Application/README.md

 # Getting Started
 To get started with the app, follow these steps:

-1) Clone the repository to your local machine using < git clone -b master https://github.com/username/repo.git >
+1) Clone the repository to your local machine using  https://github.com/TanzeelAbbas/Cotton_Plant_Disease_Detector_Mobile_Application.git
 2) Open the project in Android Studio
 3) Build and run the app on an Android device or emulator